 Brand equity – Durex Marketing Strategy

 The brand’s products and quirky ads are top-of-the-line in the markets they operate in.
 It has high TOMA (Top of Mind Awareness) and highlights the fact that the brand is more than just a Condom brand.
 It cares about the emotional and physical aspects of sex.

 Durex has a 26% Market Share globally and distributes over one billion products each year.

 Competitive Analysis – Durex Marketing Strategy

 There are many companies in the health and physical wellness market that cater to the increasing sexual needs of customers around the world.

 The company is able to partner/associate with other companies and create a buzz in the market through its quirky/social appeals.
-Sponsoring various TV shows, web series, and other programs helps it stay ahead of its competition.
+Sponsoring various TV shows, web series, and other programs help it stay ahead of its competition.
 It competes against companies like Johnson & Johnson brand Shields, Armkel Company brand Trojan, and Johnson & Johnson brand Shields.